 I am writing this article with a very heavy heart and after crying many tears.
-I have personally experienced and witnessed the pain, heartache, devastation, depression and despair that are caused by false religion.
+I have personally experienced and witnessed the pain, heartache, devastation, depression and despair that are caused by false Christianity.

 A couple of years ago, I started seeking God with many tears.
 By His grace, God started opening my eyes to see the differences between false Christianity and His precious Gospel.
 I have found these differences portrayed clearly by many verses and passages in the Bible.
 I have been writing these differences down over some time.